dtprogrammer/leetcode-solutions/src/docs/union_find.md

 *Complexity:* N * M log (star) N

 *log star:* is the number of times the logarithm function must be iteratively applied before the result is less than or equal to 1.

+Quick Union can be used to find number of connected components in a graph.

+### Quick Union with Rank and Path Compression
+Runtime: m theta n where theta is inverse Ackermann function and is less than 5 for any conceivable value of N that arises in practice.